Sinaitakala Fakafanua: Controversy

 The wedding was opposed by some members of the royal family, reportedly due to the close genetic relationship of the couple.
-Most notable in opposition of the wedding was Hon.
-Frederica Filipe who took to the media and social media to voice opposition of the marriage.
+Most notable in opposition to the wedding was Hon.
+Frederica Filipe who took to the media and social media to voice opposition to the marriage.

 Wedding ceremony

 Sinaitakala Fakafanua married the Crown Prince at the Centenary Church of the Free Wesleyan Church of Tonga in Nuku'alofa on 12 July 2012.
 The wedding marked the first marriage of a Tongan crown prince in sixty-five years.
 Sinaitakala was 25 years old at the time of her wedding.

+Family tree

 Issue

 Her son, Prince Taufaʻahau Manumataongo, was born on 10 May 2013 and is second in the line of succession to the Tongan throne, after his father.
 On 12 July 2014, the Crown Princess gave birth to a daughter, Princess Halaevalu Mataʻaho who is third in the line of succession.
 On 20 March 2018, her 31st birthday, Crown Princess Sinaitakala gave birth to her third child and second daughter, Princess Nanasipauʻu Eliana, at the Auckland City Hospital in New Zealand.
 On 25 February 2021, Crown Princess Sinaitakala gave birth to her fourth child and third daughter, Princess Salote Mafile’o Pilolevu, at the Calvary Hospital in Canberra.